aniketatgithub/H410m-Rx-580-Opencore-Hackintosh/README.md

-*For my specifications it worked perfectly ....
-It should work for you too if you have same specs although I am not responsible for crashed OS (always backup IMP files) .
-My System Specifications :
+*The specified configurations worked flawlessly for my system.
+It should also be compatible with your setup if you share the same specifications.
+However, please note that I cannot be held responsible for any operating system crashes, so always backup important files.
+Here are my system specifications:
-Intel i3 10100f
+- Intel i3 10100f
-Asus rx 580 8gb OC
+- Asus RX 580 8GB OC
-gigabyte h410m H
+- Gigabyte H410M H
-2 x 120GB SSD
+- 2 x 120GB SSD
-500GB HDD
+- 500GB HDD
-2 X 8GB 3200Mhz Ram
+- 2 x 8GB 3200MHz RAM
-Deep Cool Cpu cooler
+- Deep Cool CPU cooler
-550W Cooler Master
+- 550W Cooler Master*

 A HUGE  THANKS TO HACKINTOSH COMMUNITY .